Congenital platelet function defects

 People with bleeding disorders should avoid taking aspirin and nonsteroidal anti-inflammatory drugs (such as ibuprofen and naproxen) because they are known to affect blood clotting.
 Patients who have severe bleeding may need platelet transfusions.

-Treatment can usually control the bleeding.
+Most of the time, treatment can control the bleeding.
 However, congenital platelet function defects are life-long conditions.
 There is no cure.
-Patients should take precautions to avoid bleeding.
+People with this problem should take steps to avoid bleeding.

 Call your health care provider if:

 A blood test can detect the gene responsible for the platelet defect.
 You may wish to seek genetic counseling if you have a family history of this problem and are considering having children.